Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 $ cargo new --bin get_usage
 ```

 Make sure the C shim is in your `src/` directory.
-I put it at
+For example
 [./get_usage/src/usage.c](./structs/get_usage/src/usage.c).

 Next you'll want to declare the C shim and custom structs in